PnS2019/pns2019.github.com/session_05.md

 ```

 OpenCV has many pre-trained Haar Cascades classifiers for body
 parts.
-Turns out they are very efficient in detecting regions of interests.
+Turns out they are very efficient in detecting regions of interest.
 Because this method only uses simple features, these classifiers
 would fail if the training condition is not met.
 For example, if you
 rotate your head and show only one side of the face, this classifier